doubleedesign/testing-notebook/docs/benefits.md

  - a safety net for refactoring and improving existing code, by automatically verifying that the changes do not have unintended consequences.
 :::

-:::details Provide plain-language dev documentation Automated tests can serve as a form of documentation for your code, providing clear statements of requirements and examples of how different parts of the site are expected to behave.
+:::details Write plain-language dev documentation Automated tests can serve as a form of documentation for your code, providing clear statements of requirements and examples of how different parts of the site are expected to behave.

 When using a Test-Driven Development (TDD) approach, you can write tests before implementing features.
 This can help you: